SamuelDAlencar/SamuelDAlencar/README.md

  - Moved by all kinds of music 🎶 (my playlists goes from German Rock to Kazakhstan Opera 💃)
  - Baby steps is the key 👶
  - Contact me 💌: sarl.2001@hotmail.com

+"As long as you live, keep learning how to live" - Lucius Annaeus Seneca 💚

 <hr />